Joe-Simpson/convert2cash/README.md

      - jewellery
      - tools
      - misc
-   - tick box for 'passcode/security lock checked and removed' (compulsory)
+   - tick box for 'passcode/security lock checked and removed' (compulsory) - done
    - Under edit - buy-backs should not be able to be deleted.
 They can be cancelled on the day it is taken out.
 This should be recorded. -> checkbox - delete button removed (route still exists), cancelled still required.
    - Require buyback history of the previous transactions with the customer
      - how many in total